gooddata/gooddata-java/README.md

 ### Dependencies

 The *GoodData Java SDK* uses:
-* the [GoodData HTTP client](https://github.com/gooddata/gooddata-http-client) version 0.9.3 or later
+* the [GoodData HTTP client](https://github.com/gooddata/gooddata-http-client) version 2.0.0 or later
-* the *Apache HTTP Client* version 4.5 or later (for white-labeled domains at least version 4.3.2 is required)
+* the *Apache HTTP Client* version 5.2.x (for compatibility with older code, 4.5.x is also included for Sardine WebDAV library)
 * the *Spring Framework* version 6.x (compatible with Spring Boot 3.x)
 * the *Jackson JSON Processor* version 2.*
 * the *Slf4j API* version 2.0.*